penguinaugustus/penguinaugustus.github.io/_pages/about.md

 News
 ------
-* 2023/07/01: I am glad to announce that i have become a climbing master LOL
+* 2023/08/21: I am glad to announce that my poster abstract for the poster session at the Microbial Multiverse Symposium is accepted.
+Looking forward to see you guys in at the Beckman Institute in September!